Healthy Homes Assessment Poukawa

 Draught Stopping Poukawa

-Draughts are a major cause of low temperatures inside houses.
-A cold house costs more to heat, meaning wasting money and energy.
+Draughts are a major cause of lower temperatures in households.
+A damp home costs more to heat, meaning wasting money and energy.

-If you are able to feel external air entering or an unobstructed draught coming out of a hole or gap, then it is likely a crack or hole which requirements sealing in the way you can.
-Large gaps and cracks should be permanently stopped.
-The gaps that exceed 3mm that let air in or out into your home need to be sealed.
-For instance, if an open fireplace isn’t in use it can create draughts.
-This should be shut off.
-Property managers and landlords are accountable for making sure that these draughts are stopped as far as possible.
+If you can feel external air getting in, or see a clear draught from a hole or gap, then it is most likely a gap or hole which requirements sealing in some way.
+Large gaps and cracks should be sealed permanently.
+The gaps that exceed 3mm that let air in or out into your home require seals.
+For example, if the open fireplace isn’t being used, it could cause draughts, and should be shut off.
+Landlords and property managers are accountable for ensuring that these draughts are stopped whenever imaginable.

-You don’t require to block up intentional holes or gaps in the construction.
-For instance, small gaps around windows and doors may be required to allow for movement of the structure as the household gets warmer and cooler, so that they are able to be closed and opened rather than securing.
-We will test every window and door during your Healthy Homes assessment of your rental property.
+You don’t require to block up intentional holes or gaps which are part of the construction.
+For example, tiny gaps around windows and doors could be required to allow for movement of the structure when the house is heated and cools in order to let them be opened and closed rather than securing.
+We will check the windows and doors during our Healthy Homes assessment of your rental property.

 draught stopping building inspections